You will know the truth and the truth will set you free

 Many people do not realize that God did not use any of the Bible writers as computers or secretaries.
 The Holy Spirit inspired God’s authors to write the Scriptures on paper; He did not dictate every word to them.
 So, early Bible writers certainly interpreted God’s inspired Word and the historic events of, (for instance,) Jesus’ crucifixion and resurrection in the light of their Hebraic views.
 In addition, it is a reality that some ‘discrepancies’ can be found in both Old and New Testament Scripture because Roman Catholic and Protestant church clergy also manipulated the Scriptures to justify their doctrines, just as pastors and ministers of all sorts are still doing today.

 In studying the Scriptures, we need to ask continually, How does a particular Bible verse, chapter, epistle, or book fit into the rest of Scripture?
-For instance, was it written for Old, or New Testament believers, or can a particular verse or passage relate to both the Old and New Testament dispensations, or Covenants?
+For instance, was it written specifically for Old or New Testament believers, or can a particular verse or passage relate to both the Old and New Testament Covenants?

-Confusing the two separate Testaments or Covenants of the Bible with each other led to almost all false doctrine.
+Confusing and blending the two separate Testaments or Covenants of the Bible with each other led to almost all false doctrine.
 And false doctrine, in turn, caused all the many divisions or denominations of Roman Catholic birthed Christendom.
-When studying the Bible, we have to remember that the Old and New Testaments are two completely different and separate Covenants.
-In the Old Testament, everything pertained to the physical nation of God, the Old Hebrews; the physical Hebrew temple with its physical, hierarchical priesthood, ritual and sacramental laws and sacrifices, etc. In the New Testament, Jesus fulfilled the Old Testament Law, (both the Ceremonial and Moral Law,) in its entirety for all those who would sincerely believe in Him, accept Him personally, and follow Him obediently, (Jn.
+When studying the Bible, we must remember that the Old and New Testaments are two completely different and separate Covenants.
+In the Old Testament, everything pertained to the physical nation of God, the Old Hebrews; the physical Hebrew temple with its physical, hierarchical priesthood, ritual and sacramental laws and sacrifices, etcetera.
+In the New Testament, Jesus fulfilled the Old Testament Law, (both the Ceremonial and Moral Law, Mt.
+5:17-20,) in its entirety for all those who would sincerely believe in Him, accept Him personally, and follow Him obediently, (Jn.
 1:12-13; 3:3-5; Gal.
 4:6.)
-Thus, through the New Testament Covenant, Jesus replaced and spiritualized everything that was physical under the Old Testament Covenant.
-For instance, Jesus bought with His blood-atonement a newborn, spiritual nation and priesthood from every tribe, tongue, and nation in the world.
-The New Testament/Covenant temple of God the Holy Spirit now resides in the innermost, born again hearts or spirits of all sincere believers everywhere on earth, and so forth, (1 Cor.
+Thus, through the New Testament Covenant, Jesus spiritualized everything that was physical under the Old Testament Covenant.
+For instance, Jesus redeemed with His blood-atonement a newborn, spiritual nation and priesthood from every tribe, tongue, and nation in the world.
+The one and only, New Testament/Covenant temple of God is where the Holy Spirit now resides in the innermost, born again hearts or spirits of all sincere believers everywhere on earth, and so forth, (1 Cor.
 3:16-17.)

 · To understand the context of a particular passage or verse from the Bible, it is also vital to ask, What were the writer’s historical/traditional background and his human mindset at the time it was written?
 How is it relevant to the overall picture of the Scriptures today?